Kronprinsen som försvann

 Kronprinsen som försvann (eng.
 "The Crown Prince who disappeared") is the 2022 Sveriges Television's Christmas Calendar (SVT).
-This years outside shots were filmed on location in Gotland and Hungary, as well as a studio in Stockholm.
+This year's outside shots were filmed on location in Gotland and Hungary, as well as a studio in Stockholm.

 Plot

 In a Kingdom far up north, a Crown Prince named Carl Wilhelm is in danger of his life and forced to escape from the royal castle when his mother, Queen Lovisa, suddenly disappears.
 While he is hiding, he meets a girl named Hilda.
 She helps him to hide by establishing him as an orphanage boy named Ville.